aurora-multiphysics/aegis/README.md

     cmake -DMOAB_DIR=\${MOAB_DIR} -DDOUBLE_DOWN=on -DDOUBLE_DOWN_DIR=\${DOUBLEDOWN_DIR} -DBUILD_TALLY=ON

+This repo's submodules (`nlohmann_json`) should be installed with:

+    git submodule update --init --recursive

-And finally this repo should be built with the following flag:
+And finally AEGIS can be configured and built with:

     cmake -DDAGMC_DIR=\${DAGMC_DIR}
+    make
+    make test

+This produces an `aegis` executable located in `bin`.
+The `inres1` case can be run as an example by navigating to the directory and calling

+    `../bin/aegis aegis_settings.json`

-In order to produce visualisations to be used with ParaView, Aegis also makes use of the `VTK library` which should be installed locally.
+In order to produce visualisations intended to be used with ParaView, Aegis also makes use of the `VTK library` which should be installed locally.
+Currently the ability to produce a heatflux distribution across a CAD surface is dependent on the `VTK library`.
+In the future this may be abstracted out, however the ability to produce particle track plots will likely remain dependent on the `VTK libraries`.
 The CMakeLists.txt file included will pull the the necessary modules from VTK to produce visualisations as shown:

 Some example outputs from an Aegis run with the same magnetic equilibrium and geometry are shown below: